September 16th, 2022

 Materials Needed

-- 🧶 Worsted weight yarn (level 4) in your chosen Halloween colours — I used Red Heart Super Saver in Carrot, Spring Green and White
+- 🧶 Worsted weight yarn (level 4) in your chosen Halloween colours — I used Red Heart Super Saver in Carrot, Spring Green and White (see more colour options on Yarnspirations)

-- 🪝 5.5mm crochet hook
+- 🪝 5.5mm crochet hook — this crochet hook set covers every size you’ll need

-- 🧵 Tapestry needle
+- 🧵 Yarn needle for weaving in ends

-- ✂️ Scissors
+- ✂️ Sharp scissors

-- 🪢 Twine for stringing the garland
+- 🪢 Natural twine for stringing

 Abbreviations